• Published: Apr 16 2025 08:14 AM

 wave

-Several actions can help you maximize your State Pension payments: Check your State Pension forecast online to identify any gaps in your National Insurance record; consider buying voluntary National Insurance credits to fill these gaps (check with the DWP first); ensure you or your spouse claimed Child Benefit; and explore other potential benefits, like Pension Credit and Attendance Allowance, especially if you have a health condition affecting daily living.
-Taking proactive steps now can significantly impact your retirement income.
+So, what can you do to get the most out of your State Pension?
+First, check your State Pension forecast online.
+This will show any gaps in your National Insurance record.
+If you find gaps, you might be able to buy voluntary National Insurance credits to fill them (but do check with the DWP first!).
+Did you or your spouse claim Child Benefit?
+That counts towards your National Insurance record too.
+And finally, don’t forget about other benefits you might be entitled to, like Pension Credit and Attendance Allowance, especially if you have a health condition affecting your daily life.
+Taking action now could make a real difference to your retirement income.

 FAQ